adammounir/C-XOR/README.md

 This project is a first initiation to the Deep Learning field using the programmation language C.

-Commmand to execute the code:
+Commmand to execute the code (project includes a Makefile):
 ```bash
 make clean